 Hasanli and his colleagues denied the charges.
 A statement issued by Abzas Media said the charges were retaliation by Aliyev for “a series of investigations into the corruption crimes committed by the president of the country and his appointed officials.”

-Abzas Media is one of three major outlets – including Toplum TV and Kanal 13 – from among Azerbaijan’s last remaining independent media targeted over alleged receipt of Western donor money between late 2023 and December 1, 2024.
-The crackdown has been linked to a decline in Azerbaijani-Western relations, as well as to authorities’ desire to silence criticism amid presidential elections, in which Aliyev secured a fifth consecutive term, and Azerbaijan’s hosting the 2024 United Nations climate change conference, COP29.
+Abzas Media is one of three major outlets – including Toplum TV and Meydan TV – from among Azerbaijan’s last remaining independent media targeted over alleged receipt of Western donor money since late 2023.
+The crackdown has been linked to a decline in Azerbaijani-Western relations and a surge in Azerbaijani authoritarianism following the country’s military recapture of the Nagorno-Karabakh region in September 2023.

 Azerbaijani Minister of Internal Affairs Vilayat Eyvazov told CPJ by email on November 30, 2023, that any claims that charges against the outlet’s staff were related to their work were “completely groundless.”

-In August 2024 authorities brought seven new economic crime charges against the Abzas journalists, including money laundering and tax evasion.
-The new charges increase the maximum prison sentence the journalists could face to up to 12 years.
+In August 2024 authorities brought seven new economic crime charges against the Abzas journalists, including money laundering and tax evasion, increasing the maximum prison sentence to 12 years.

 In early October, 2024, Hasanli’s wife, Rubaba Guliyeva, accused prison authorities of “systematic inhuman treatment” of Hasanli after he reported on the ill-treatment of other detainees in jail.
 Guliyeva said that Hasanli had been subject to orchestrated threats from fellow detainees, shoved against a wall and struck by a prison guard, and was allowed to see his family only from behind a glass screen.
 Hasanli has complained of “unbearable conditions” in jail.

-CPJ emailed the Office of the President of Azerbaijan and the Penitentiary Service for comment in November 2024 but did not receive any replies.
+CPJ emailed the office of Azerbaijan President Ilham Aliyev and the Penitentiary Service for comment in September 2025 but did not receive any replies.